 Where Will the Money Come From?

 In most situations, the party who caused your injury has insurance to pay for your damages.
-In addition, your own insurance policy may contain coverage which provides a source of compensation for your injuries.
-However, sources of compensation are often overlooked.
-The assistance of an attorney experienced in the handling of personal injury claims can often increase your ability to recover.
+In addition, your insurance policy may contain coverage which provides a source of compensation for your injuries.
+In any case, sources of compensation are often overlooked.
+For this reason, it is best to involve a highly experienced personal injury attorney to ensure proper and adequate compensation is obtained.

 What If the Person At Fault In An Automobile Accident Has No Insurance?

 Oklahoma law requires drivers to maintain insurance coverage on their vehicles.
 Unfortunately, many drivers ignore this requirement.
 Often, there is still insurance coverage available to provide compensation for your injuries.
-If the party at fault fails to maintain insurance on his or her vehicle, or does not have enough insurance to pay for your damages, your insurance may provide compensation, if your automobile policy provides for “uninsured motorist” coverage.
+If the party at fault fails to maintain insurance on his or her vehicle or does not have enough insurance to pay for the damages, your insurance may provide compensation if their policy provides “uninsured motorist” coverage.
 This is one of the most technical and complicated areas of law, so the advice of an experienced personal injury attorney is extremely important.